Chemical Education & Bio Chemistry, PhD

 - Please use this statement as an opportunity to introduce yourself to our graduate committee and express why you would like to earn a graduate degree in Chemistry or Chemical Education.

-- Student Profile Form (word or pdf)
+- Student Profile Form (word or pdf) (This will be submitted to the Chemical Education program.)

 - If you would like to be considered for a teaching assistantship, please make sure to fill out the assistantship portion of the student profile form.